The Capim Dourado: Brazil's golden treasure, from nature to jewelry

 • Decorative items: baskets, frames, lamps, mandalas.

-Each piece is unique and embodies the history, tradition, and creativity of its artisan.
-The jewelry offered on this site is assembled with brass clasps, plated with 3 microns of gold, guaranteed free of toxic metals (cadmium, nickel, or lead), in accordance with European standards.
-They can also be braided with polyester thread with a metallic texture and galvanized steel wire to hold everything together.
+Each piece is unique and carries with it the history, tradition, and creativity of its artisan.
+The jewelry offered on the site is mounted with brass clasps, 3-micron gold-plated, guaranteed free of toxic metals (cadmium, nickel, or lead), in accordance with European standards.
+They can also be braided with polyester thread with a metallic texture and galvanized steel wire to hold the whole together.

-From a cultural perspective, these craft traditions are a vector of community identity, rooted in ancient practices and showcased today in national and international markets.
+Culturally, these artisanal traditions are a vector of community identity, rooted in ancient practices and now showcased in national and international markets.

 Thanks to the rise of artisanal tourism and fair trade networks, capim dourado products have gained international recognition.
-They are now sold in several countries, while retaining their authentic and handcrafted character.
+They are now sold in several countries, while maintaining their authentic and artisanal character.

 For better preservation, here are my tips: